eduMFA/eduMFA/doc/firststeps/index.rst

 First Steps
 ===========

-You installed privacyIDEA successfully according to :ref:`installation`.
+You installed eduMFA successfully according to :ref:`installation`.

 These first steps will guide you through the tasks of logging in to the management web UI, attaching your first users and enrolling the first token.